Social-Systems-Lab/vibe/README.md

 ### `vibe-sdk`

 JavaScript/TypeScript SDK for third-party websites to interact with the Vibe app.
-Provides authentication, permissions handling, and data sharing functionalities.
+Provides authentication, permissions handling, data access and data sharing functionalities.

+### `apps/*`

+Web applications integrating with the Vibe app through the Vibe SDK.
+Built using **Vite + React**.

 ## Getting Started